 Listed here you'll come across Pennsylvania's finest quality colleges for Food Science Technology degree programs for the investment.
-In 2015 60 Food Science Technology undergraduate students graduated with bachelor degrees from degree programs in Pennsylvania.
+In 2017 64 Food Science Technology undergraduate students graduated with bachelor degrees from degree programs in Pennsylvania.
 These grads will earn an average income of $42,301, starting out.
 Generally, the mid-career salary would increase to $76,619.

 Study the best value methodology overview to discover additional information about the other variables that go into selecting the universities and colleges here.

 Any student who is interested in Food Science Technology has to take a look at Pennsylvania State University - Main Campus.
-Food science tech graduates from Pennsylvania State University - Main Campus receive an earnings boost of about 11.9% over the typical income of food science tech majors.
+Students who graduate from this program report average early career wages of food science tech and mid-career wages of $81,647.
 University Park, Pennsylvania is the best setting for students who appreciate the active urban lifestyle.